wontheone1/leiningen-profiles/README.md

 # leiningen-profiles
-my leiningen profiles.clj file that has common dependencies/plugins for development
+my leiningen `~/.lein/profiles.clj` file that has common dependencies/plugins for development

 ## How to run the plugins
 ```
 lein eastwood
-lein ancient upgrade :interactive (or lein ancient upgrade)
+lein ancient upgrade :interactive (or lein ancient upgrade) (or lein upgrade-deps)
 lein bikeshed
 lein kibit
 lein nsorg --replace